 An independent director for private and public companies and social entrepreneur, Marcy Syms is the President of TPD Group LLC, a management consulting company and President of the Sy Syms Foundation.
 The former chair and CEO of Syms, Marcy Syms was a trail blazer in off-price retailing, presiding over one of the first stores to offer designer and brand-name clothing at substantially lower prices than conventional retail stores for several decades.
-Marcy Syms also served as President of A. Sulka & Co from 1981 to 1989 for 8 years until it was sold to Richemont.
+Marcy Syms also served as President of A. Sulka & Co from 1981 to 1989 until it was sold to Richemont.
 She is an active board member of the NPR Foundation, the Advisory Council of Rockefeller University. and on the newly-founded NYC Family Enterprise Center.
 She is also chair of the ERA coalition and Fund for Women’s Equality.

 Before its reorganization, Marcy Syms was CEO of Syms, which operated 50 stores with 3,500 employees in 16 states under the Syms and Filene’s Basement brands.

 Marcy graduated from Finch College and was a Woodrow Wilson Fellow at Princeton University.
 She earned her MS in Public Relations from Boston University.